Layr-Labs/eigenlayer-cli/README.md

 - `keyname` - This will be the name of the created key file.
 It will be saved as `<keyname>.ecdsa.key.json` or `<keyname>.bls.key.json`

 This will prompt a password which you can use to encrypt the keys.
-Keys will be stored in local disk and will be shown once keys are created.
+Keys will be stored in the local disk and will be shown once keys are created.
 It will also show the private key only once, so that you can back it up in case you lose the password or keyfile.

 Example: